50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 4. Date with a Local Celebrity

-Charity bachelor and bachelorette auctions are popular at many events, so why not auction off one of these “dates” by getting a local celebrity to donate an afternoon or evening with the lucky winner?
-Meals and activities can be donated by local organizations (in exchange for sponsorship mentions), but the main draw for this auction item is the time spent with a popular figure.
+Charity bachelor and bachelorette auctions are popular at many fundraising events, so why not auction off one of these “dates” by getting a local celebrity to donate an afternoon or evening with the lucky winner?
+Meals and activities can be donated by local organizations (in exchange for sponsorship mentions), but being able to spend time with a popular figure is how to get silent auction donations for this prize.

-Keep in mind that you don’t have to make this into a romantic event — simply offering a fun day out with a celebrated personality will be enough to generate interest among your bidders.
+Keep in mind that you don’t have to make this into a romantic event — simply offering a fun day out with a celebrated personality will be enough to generate interest among your bidders at auctions.

 5. Exclusive Behind-the-Scenes Tour

 Can you contact local news or radio stations and see if they can donate a behind-the-scenes tour of their work areas for interested patrons?
 How about a zoo or the firehouse?
-Offering a private, one-on-one tour of a workspace people are curious about could be a really fun experience to auction off!
+Offering a private, one-on-one tour of a workspace people are curious about could be a really fun experience to offer as a silent auction prize!
+Make sure to share some information about your fundraising event to get local businesses interested in supporting and participating.

 It’s important to realize that for the uninitiated, any business venue can be exotic and exciting.
 Maybe you have cooking enthusiasts who’d love to check out the kitchen of a popular restaurant.
 Or civic-minded folk who’d love to see what the mayor does every day.
 The possibilities for this one are endless.